CHAPTER X

 Explanation.- Electronic records are said to be in proper custody if they are in the place in which, and under the care of the person with whom, they naturally be; but no custody is improper if it is proved to have had a legitimate origin, or the circumstances of the particular case are such as to render such an origin probable.

-16. For section 131, the following section shall be substituted, namely:-
+This Explanation applies also to section 81A.".16.
+For section 131, the following section shall be substituted, namely:-

 Production of documents or electronic records which another person, having possession, could refuse to produce.